ByrdOfAFeather/PRIMEr/README.md

 Unfortunately no pre-compiled libraries exist yet so this process must be followed in order to run the program.
 If unable to complete this, it's possible to download an outdated version of the TemplateScanners library written in Python from this [commit](https://github.com/ByrdOfAFeather/PRIMEr/blob/c41b9e8359e2cd9563f137b0cb3c7415c7b3f385/VideoProcessing/TemplateScanners.py).
-However, this is not going to be continued to be updated and will most likely fail to work with the current api without significant modification.
+However, this is not going to be updated and will most likely fail to work with the current api without significant modification.

 <h1 align="center"> Results </h1>